Robbery

 • Look for distinguishing characteristics such as scars, marks, tattoos, limps, accents, etc.

 • Take careful note of a weapon, as you’ll have to describe it later to the police.
-If the robber indicates there’s a weapon in his or her pocket, assume it’s a loaded gun.
+If the suspect indicates or implies they have a weapon, assume it is true.

-• Compare the robber to your own height and weight to estimate the size of your attacker.
+• Compare the suspect to your own height and weight to estimate their size.

-• Cooperate with the police.
-If you’re robbed or see someone else being robbed, report it to the police immediately.
+• If you’re robbed or see someone else being robbed, report it to the police immediately.

 What to Do After a Robbery